mertsvkr/Wordlist/README.md

 # Wordlist
-This project is to look up for English words online and creating lists.
-Also there are tests and games to ease memorizing added words.
+This software looks up for English words online and creates lists.
+Also there are tests and games to learn the added words.

 # Used libraries
 PyQt: To form the graphical user interface<br/>